hasura/graphql-engine/docs/graphql/manual/queries/multiple-queries.rst

 .. meta::
-   :description: User's manual for using multiple queries in a request
+   :description: Use multiple queries in a request in Hasura
    :keywords: hasura, docs, query, multiple queries, request

 Multiple queries in a request